Prisoner George WHITE as NUTT, George NUTT alias White

 Photos © KLW NFC 2009 ARR

-Nevin took the one surviving image of Nutt as a police photograph at the Hobart Gaol where Nutt was incarcerated after arrest in 1875.
-The photograph was printed from the glass negative as a standard police identification carte-de-visite in an oval mount, typical for police mugshots of the period, and pasted to Nutt's criminal record sheet.
-The number "1" on the mount may have been written by the same person in the 1980s at the QVMAG when so many of these prisoner cdvs were copied and dispersed to the TMAG and Archives Office in Hobart.
-It might be Nevin's numbering, on the other hand, or one used by the police, and there would have existed at least five more duplicates circulated to police, but more likely it has been numbered by museum archivists on accession or for copying.
-Another indication on this carte that it was the first photograph in an album copied as a series at the QVM in 1958 is the impress left by the square QVM stamp across George Nutt's left cheek and collar from the verso of the second carte in the series in 1958 which was placed on top of it, that of convict carte No.2, Nevin's vignette of Wm Yeomans.
+Thomas J. Nevin took the one surviving image of prisoner George Nutt as a police photograph at the Hobart Gaol when Nutt was incarcerated on arrest in 1875.
+The photograph was printed from his glass negative as a standard police identification carte-de-visite in an oval mount, typical in those years and even into the 1890s in Tasmania, and pasted it to Nutt's criminal record sheet.
+The number "1" on the mount may have been written by the same person at the QVMAG when so many of these prisoner cdvs were exhibited there (1976, 1977), copied and dispersed to the Port Arthur site and the TMAG for exhibition in 1983, with paper copies made at Archives Office in Hobart.
+It might be Nevin's numbering, on the other hand, or one used by the police, and there would have existed at least three more duplicates from his original capture circulated to police, but more likely it has been numbered by museum archivists on accession or for copying in 1958.
+Another indication on this carte that it was the first photograph in an album copied as a series at the QVMAG in 1958 is the impress left by the square QVM stamp across George Nutt's left cheek and collar from the verso of the second carte in the series in 1958 which was placed on top of it, that of convict carte No.2, Nevin's photograph of Wm Yeomans.

-For this reason, the square stamp ink is visible in the AOT image, but not in the QVMAG image, although identical in all other respects, which points to multiple copies made by the QVMAG archivist (in Launceston) for circulation to the AOT office (in Hobart).
-The original from which 20th century copies were made may be the one held at the QVMAG but not necessarily the only duplicate which was first made by Nevin from his glass negative and used in criminal registers hedl at the Hobart Gaol and Municipal Police Office, Hobart Town Hall.
+For this reason, the square stamp ink is visible in the AOT image, but not in the QVMAG image, although identical in all other respects, which points to multiple copies made by the QVMAG archivist (in Launceston) for circulation to the AOT office in Hobart.
+The sepia original from which 20th century copies were made may be the one held at the QVMAG but not necessarily the only duplicate which was first made by Nevin from his glass negative and used in photo books accompanying criminal registers held at the Hobart Gaol and Municipal Police Office, Hobart Town Hall.

-For example, there are three extant copies of the photograph taken once and once only by Thomas Nevin of prisoner William Yeomans: one at the QVMAG, one at the AOT, both numbered "2" on the front, and a third which is held at the National Library of Australia with no numbering on the front, rather, it is numbered "57" on the verso, testifying to further copying from a single original glass negative either by Nevin for the prison authorities' immediate use, or by later archivists again.
-The NLA copy of the Yeomans carte is an archival estray donated there by Dr Neil Gunson in 1964 and accessioned in Nevin's name.
-But under the influence of Elspeth Wishart and her former colleague at the TMAG, Julia Clark, the NLA has recently been co-opted to apply the misattribution to Boyd of their 84 "convict portraits", further effectively suppressing Nevin's former sole attribution, for no reason other than to attempt to mask their collective foolishness in believing Chris Long's idle speculations (1984,1995).
+For example, there are three extant copies of the photograph taken once and once only by Thomas Nevin of prisoner William Yeomans: one at the QVMAG, one at the AOT, both numbered "2" on the front, and a third which is held at the National Library of Australia with no numbering on the front, rather, it is numbered "57" on the verso, testifying to further copying from a single original glass negative either by Nevin for the prison authorities' immediate use, or by later archivists such as John Watt Beattie when copies such as these were sold to tourists in the early 1900s.
+The NLA copy of the William Yeomans cdv is an archival estray donated there by Dr Neil Gunson in 1964 from government estrays and accessioned in Thomas J. Nevin's name.
+But under the influence of Elspeth Wishart and her former colleague at the TMAG, Julia Clark, the NLA has recently been co-opted to apply the misattribution to the prison commandant A. H. Boyd of their 84 "convict portraits", further effectively suppressing Nevin's former sole attribution, for no reason other than to attempt to mask their collective foolishness in believing Chris Long's idle speculations (1984,1995).
 Their doggedness is tantamount to professional fraud.

-Photograph of convict William Yeomans by Nevin at the QVMAG and AOT.
+Black and white copy of photograph by T. J. Nevin at the QVMAG and AOT.

-The recto on Yeomans' carte is numbered "2' and was most likely placed on top of the front of Nutt's carte when the QVMAG archivist was in the process of copying them in 1958.
+The recto on Wm Yeomans' carte is numbered "2' and was most likely placed on top of the front of George Nutt's carte when the QVMAG archivist was in the process of copying them in 1958 or even later.
 The catalogue number for the job in 1958 was 1958:78:22, accompanied by the QVM stamp with more numbers.

 Cataloguists, librarians, archivists, students, photo historians and others in public service have made a real mess of storing and recording the accession history, numbering, and data collation on these Tasmanian prisoners' identification photos: obliteration, reinvention, fads, guesses, fashions, and personal agendas have managed to obliterate valuable data and thus the traces of facts from their past.